ONSdigital/dp-frontend-filter-dataset-controller/README.md

 dp-frontend-filter-dataset-controller
 ==================

-An HTTP service for the controlling of data relevant to a particular dataset.
+An HTTP service for the controlling of data relevant to the filtering of a particular dataset.

 ### Configuration